nigelhorne/App-Test-Generator/README.md

     boundary (`min` = minimum number of keys, `max` = maximum number of keys).

-- `memberof` - optional arrayref of allowed values for a parameter:
+- `memberof` - arrayref of allowed values for a parameter:

         our %input = (
             status => { type => 'string', memberof => [ 'ok', 'error', 'pending' ] },